Narwher/LegitRPG-Engine/README.md

 * Bug fixes

 # Credits/Usage
-Written by Jay Harris (Narwher/LegitVidya) using graphical assets from Square-Enix's Final Fantasy series and Nintendo's Mother series.
+Written by Jay Harris (Narwher/LegitVidya) and borrowing graphical assets from Square-Enix's Final Fantasy series and Nintendo's Mother series.
 I do not claim ownership of any graphical assets.

 Thanks to [diest](https://michaelvandiest.tumblr.com/) for help with player naming code.

 This engine can be used by anyone for free to make their own games.
 You can modify it however you like, or use it as a way to learn how RPGs work (kinda).
 I do request, however, that you credit me and include a link to [LegitVidya.com](http://www.legitvidya.com) in your game's documentation should you use it.
-You may distribute games made with this engine for free - NOT for a price.
-Also, remember to use your own graphics as these are copyrighted assets as stated above.
+You may distribute games made with this engine for free - NOT for profit.
+Also, remember to use your own graphics because these are borrowed assets as stated above.